 There was a one-armed war veteran called John Wesley Powell.
 He chartered the course of the Colorado River in 1891 and 1892 in a wooden boat.
 Wow, that must have been some journey.
 He was the very first person to use the name ‘Grand Canyon’ and it’s stuck since then.

-There’s no doubt about it that the Grand Canyon is awesome, but amazingly it is not the longest or the deepest gorge.
+There’s no doubt about it that the Grand Canyon national park is awesome, but amazingly it is not the longest or the deepest gorge.
 Wow!

 Its average depth is about 1.6km, though the canyon varies between 731m deep below Yavapai Point on the South Rim, to 2,377m deep at the North Rim.
 The canyon travels 446km along its winding path.

 In 1994, the Guinness Book of World Records crowned the Yarlung Tsangpo Grand Canyon in the Himalayas as the world’s longest and deepest canyon.
 It is 5,382m deep and 496.3km long.
 Strange, but true.

 At its narrowest part, at Marble Canyon, the Grand Canyon is only 548m across.
 At its widest, it covers 29km.
 On average, the canyon is only 16km wide from rim to rim, but crossing by foot it is 33 km, and driving by car is a 403km, five-hour marathon.
 At least you’ll be seeing some cool stuff.
 Amazingly, Australia wins the prize for the world’s widest canyon, with its Capertee Valley beating the Grand Canyon by a little more than 30km wide.

 There are rattlesnakes found here, but there is one that is rather unusual.
 It is actually pink, and it matches the rocks.
 Perhaps it’s decided that it wants to blend in with its surroundings.